witny23/csci_441_meteor_challenges_V3_1_2/campaign/README.md

-git Component Lists Challenge - vid 19a
+git JSX Conditionals and App Component Challenge - vids 20a-21a

 GOALS

+    Practice JSX Conditionals
-    Practice setting up a component that renders a list as created by another component
+    Practice setting up an App component that render other components (e.g., TitleBar, AddCandidates, CandidateList)

     To practice concepts as found in the videos/git repo

-        19a - React - list components.mp4
+        20a - jsx conditionals.mp4
+        21a - app component.mp4

 INSTRUCTIONS